corda/corda-docs-portal/content/en/platform/corda/4.15/enterprise/node/cross-provider-key-rotation/cross-provider-key-rotation.md

 Once a cross-provider key rotation has succeeded and the new key is in use, the change cannot be reversed.
 Backups can roll back a rotation that has not yet succeeded, but they cannot restore the old key after a successful rotation.
 Reusing the old key afterwards is not supported.
 Corda treats the new key as the notary's current identity, so reintroducing a rotated key causes undefined behaviour.
 Any states already signed with the new key would also become permanently inaccessible.
 The notary no longer uses the key that owns them.
 If you later need to move back to the original provider, perform a new cross-provider key rotation rather than reinstating the old key.

 {{< /important >}}

+## Operational restrictions

+### Pending flows

+Before you start a rotation, make sure there are no unfinished flows running on the node and that no new incoming flows are initiated.
+Flow draining mode helps complete the flows the node itself started, but it does not stop other peers from initiating new flows against the node.
+Those start-flow messages accumulate in the `p2p.inbound.<old key hash>` broker inbox.
+They are never processed after the node restarts with its new identity, so those flows can get stuck or fail.
+The simplest way to rotate safely is to shut down every node that can communicate with the node being rotated.

+### NodeInfo propagation

+It takes some time for the new `NodeInfo` to propagate across the network after a node starts with its new identity.
+Starting a flow during this interval, either from or to the rotated node, is unsafe.
+Wait a few minutes after starting the node before you launch any flow activity.

 ## Recovering from a failed rotation